kmcelwee/kmcelwee/README.md

 ### Hello!
 My name's Kevin 👨🏻‍💻

+I'm moving to Boston soon, and after getting settled, I plan to start looking for my next job in August 2022!

 I am optimistic about the possibilities of applied mathematics, particularly machine learning, to educate, inspire, and serve the public good.
-I currently work as a programmer at Princeton University in the [Center for Digital Humanities](https://github.com/Princeton-CDH/), helping professors and students develop their data-driven research projects.
+I've been a machine learning and research software engineer for about four years.
+I just finished work as a programmer at Princeton University in the [Center for Digital Humanities](https://github.com/Princeton-CDH/), helping professors and students develop their data-driven research projects.
 Before Princeton, I worked in the energy sector, building machine learning models that increase efficiency on the electrical grid.

 ### Check out my repos that explore...

 #### ⚡ The Energy Sector

-I've built multiple energy grid models with the Open Modeling Framework ([dpinney/omf](https://github.com/dpinney/omf)), an open-source project that—through partnerships with national labs and the Department of Energy—develops online tools for electric utilities.
-Partnered with the OMF, I also studied how deep learning can be used to predict energy consumption, a suprisingly under-researched field.
-Increasingly accurate energy predictions can help utilities with peak shaving, a process where small mistakes can cost tens of thousands of dollars.
+Partnered with [rural utilities](https://www.electric.coop/), national labs, and the Department of Energy, I studied how deep learning can be used to predict energy consumption.
+Increasingly accurate energy predictions can help utilities save a lot of money through a process called "peak shaving."
 [Read about my deep learning research](https://www.kmcelwee.com/load-forecasting/).

-After utilities showed more interest in my load forecasting research, I partnered with a Burt County Public Power and NRECA to build a web app that automatically draws in weather data and load data every day to generate a forecast.
+After utilities showed more interest in my research, I partnered with Burt County Public Power and NRECA to build a web app that automatically draws in weather data and load data every day to generate a forecast.
 [Check out the product we built.](https://coopforecast.com/)

 #### 📈 Data Journalism